snowdriftcoop/snowdrift/BUILD.md

     touch website/src/Settings/StaticFiles.hs

-## Database notes

-See [DATABASE-MANAGEMENT.md] for details on resetting the database and more.

 ## Getting help, learning, contributing etc.

 We welcome any and all feedback on these build instructions, on the site